 Duration

-10 minutes, including the explanation of the activity and the closing.
+10 minutes, including explanation of the activity and closure.

 Description

-- To carry out this activity users should sit in chairs at the tables, orientí toward the projector screen.
-Each user will be given a worksheet showing empty clock úces and a pen.
-Materials will be providí by the occupational therapist.
+- For this activity users should be seated in chairs at tables, oriented towards the projector screen.
+Each user will be given a worksheet showing empty clock faces and a pen.
+The material will be provided by the occupational therapist.

-- The professional will open the NeuronUP program on the computer, and select the activity “Set the clock (numbers)”.
+- The professional will open the NeuronUP program on the computer and select the activity “Set the clock”.

 - The difficulty of the activity will progressively increase.

-- No maximum time or inactivity warnings will be set, since we therapists will manage the time according to the neís of each user.
+- No maximum time or inactivity warnings will be set, since we therapists will manage the time according to the needs of each user.

 - After explaining the activity to all users, it will begin.
-A numerical time will appear on the projectí screen; users should try to represent that time on an empty clock úce on their worksheet, drawing the clock hands and placing them correctly.
+A numerical time will appear on the projector screen; users must try to represent that time on an empty clock face on their worksheet by drawing the clock hands and placing them correctly.

-- Once the therapists deem the time finishí, we will ask for a volunteer to come to the screen to try to place the clock hands correctly.
-It will be correctí as a group and, if any user has difficulties, attempts will be made to help and resolve them.
+- Once the therapists deem the time over, we will ask for a volunteer to come to the screen to try to place the clock hands correctly.
+It will be corrected as a group and, if any user has difficulties, we will try to help and resolve them.

-- Once each exercise has been correctí, the next one will be startí.
+- Once each exercise has been corrected, the next one will be started.

 Languages